Rongorongo: Direction of writing

+However, the writing continues onto the second side of a tablet at the point where it finishes off the first, so if the first side has an odd number of lines, as is the case with tablets K, N, P, and Q, the second will start at the upper left-hand corner, and the direction of writing shifts to top to bottom.

 Larger tablets and staves may have been read without turning, if the reader were able to read upside-down.

+The direction of writing was determined by such clues as glyphs that twist as the line changes direction, glyphs that were squashed to fit in at the end of a text, and, when a particular tablet does not have such clues, parallel passages between tablets.

 Writing instruments

 According to oral tradition, scribes used obsidian flakes or small shark teeth, presumably the hafted tools still used to carve wood in Polynesia, to flute and polish the tablets and then to incise the glyphs.
 The glyphs are most commonly composed of deep smooth cuts, though superficial hair-line cuts are also found.
 In the closeup image at right, a glyph is composed of two parts connected by a hair-line cut; this is a typical convention for this shape.
 Several researchers, including Barthel, believe that these superficial cuts were made by obsidian, and that the texts were carved in a two-stage process, first sketched with obsidian and then deepened and finished with a worn shark tooth.
 The remaining hair-line cuts were then either errors, design conventions (as at right), or decorative embellishments.
 Vertical strings of chevrons or lozenges, for example, are typically connected with hair-line cuts, as can be seen repeatedly in the closeup of one end of tablet B below.
 However, Barthel was told that the last literate Rapanui king, Ngaara, sketched out the glyphs in soot applied with a fish bone and then engraved them with a shark tooth.

 Tablet N, on the other hand, shows no sign of shark teeth.
 Haberlandt noticed that the glyphs of this text appear to have been incised with a sharpened bone, as evidenced by the shallowness and width of the grooves.
 N also "displays secondary working with obsidian flakes to elaborate details within the finished contour lines.
 No other rongo-rongo inscription reveals such graphic extravagance".

 Other tablets appear to have been cut with a steel blade, often rather crudely.
 Although steel knives were available after the arrival of the Spanish, this does cast suspicion on the authenticity of these tablets.